koshort/koshort/docs/index.rst

     :alt: Documentation Status
     :target: http://koshort.readthedocs.io/en/latest/?badge=latest

-Koshort is a Python package for Korean internet spoken language crawling and processing... or maybe abbreviation of Korean domestic cat.
+Koshort is a Python package for Korean internet trends streaming and processing... or maybe abbreviation of Korean domestic cat.

 For step-by-step instructions, follow the :ref:`guide`.
 For specific descriptions of each module, go see the api documents.